- Can you give us an overview of the Dividella machines and their capabilities?

 Sharp’s investment in high-end technology solutions like the Dividella proves our commitment to remain a leading contract pharmaceutical packaging partner focused on supporting our client’s evolving needs.

 7. Are there any other benefits such as improved sustainability?

 In an effort to reduce the impact on our environment, the pharmaceutical industry is moving toward carton designs that are not only patient-friendly but also made of sustainable materials with compact external dimensions.
-The Dividella uses 100% monomaterials (recyclable cardboard) solutions which eliminates the use of plastic trays and blisters.
+The Dividella uses 100% monomaterials (recyclable cardboard) solutions which eliminate the use of plastic trays and blisters.
 In addition to sustainable materials, the pack sizes are optimized for volume further reducing environmental impact when considering transportation.

 8. Does the machine support serialization compliance?
 How?

 Yes, we offer serialization with aggregation at three levels for injectables – carton, shipper, and pallet.
 With Sharp’s 10+ years of serialization experience and our long-standing partnership with Systech, we deliberately chose to integrate technology with the Dividella.
 On the carton level, we serialize using our current Sharp standard process flow.
 For shipper and pallet aggregation, we selected an in-line Systech technology that will sit on the hardware platform of another OEM allowing maximum production flexibility.